Mississippi executions resuming; man killed estranged wife

 Police surrounded the house and tried to get David Cox to release his wife and the two children.
 Kim Cox was dead by the time the ordeal ended after more than eight hours.

-Lindsey Kirk told The Associated Press last week that David Cox had sexually assaulted her for several years when her mother was out of the house, and that he threatened to kill them if she told anyone.
+The Associated Press does not usually identify victims of sexual assault, but Lindsey Kirk agreed to be interviewed and talk about what happened to her.
+She told the AP last week that David Cox had sexually assaulted her for several years when her mother was out of the house, and that he threatened to kill them if she told anyone.

 While staying with her grandparents in the summer of 2009, Kirk texted her mother and told her of the assaults by her stepfather.
 Soon after that, David Cox was arrested and charged with statutory rape, sexual battery, child abuse and possession of methamphetamine.
 He was released in April 2010 without standing trial.
 Kim Cox obtained a restraining order against him and moved with her children to her sister’s home.